Property Tax Appeal Lawyer in Florida

 - Photographs of property condition

 The timeline can vary depending on your county’s schedule and the complexity of the appeal.
 On average, it may take several months.
 Though it requires patience, the potential savings make the effort worthwhile.
-With LumaLex by your side, you can trust that we’ll handle the process efficiently and keep you informed every step of the way.
+With LumaLex Law by your side, you can trust that we’ll handle the process efficiently and keep you informed every step of the way.